 Skills and Training Incentive

-The Skills Checkpoint Program is directly linked to the Department of Employment, Skills, Small and Family Business Skills and Training Incentive (the Incentive).
+The Skills Checkpoint Program is directly linked to the Department of Education, Skills and Employment Skills and Training Incentive (the Incentive).

 The Incentive is available from 1 January 2019 to 31 December 2020 for up to 3,600 participants per year.